Engee documentation

 landscape = generate_landscape(100, 100);

-The drone moves from start point (start) to finish point (finish) in a straight path, respecting the constraints:
+The drone is moving from the starting point (start) to the finish line (finish) along a straight trajectory, observing the restrictions:

-• altitude: maintains altitude no lower than min_height above terrain and no higher than max_height.
+• height: maintains a height of at least min_height above the terrain and not higher max_height.

-• boundary correction: does not fly outside the terrain (clamp).
+• border correction: does not fly out of the landscape (clamp).

-The drone scans the space in a field of view (FOV) of 45° with a set distance (view_distance):
+The drone scans the space in field of view (FOV) 45° from a preset distance (view_distance):

-• checks points in the field of view (12 beams).
+• checks the points in the field of view (12 beams).

-• If the height of an obstacle (obstacle_height) threatens a collision (obstacle_height + min_height > текущая высота), adds it to the list visible_obstacles.
+• if the height of the obstacle (obstacle_height) threatens with a collision (obstacle_height + min_height > текущая высота), adds it to the list visible_obstacles.

-3. obstacle avoidance When obstacles are detected, the following options are available.
+When obstacles are detected, there are the following options.

 Upon reaching the finish line

-• gently descends in 10 steps to the elevation of the terrain at the finish point.
+• smoothly descends in 10 steps to the height of the relief at the end point.

 • Graph 1: 2D trajectory (XY) with start (green) and finish (red) marks.